Malignant pleural disease usually heralds a poor prognosis, whether it represents a primary pleural malignancy or metastatic involvement.

 The pleura can be involved by malignancy by three main mechanisms:

-- direct extension from an adjacent tumour, e.g. bronchogenic carcinoma
+- direct extension from an adjacent tumor, e.g. bronchogenic carcinoma

-- a primary tumour, e.g. mesothelioma, primary pleural lymphoma
+- a primary tumor, e.g. mesothelioma, primary pleural lymphoma

 - pleural metastases

 In each of these, the manifestation can be either solid disease or a malignant pleural effusion, or a combination of both.
-The relative aetiology is 1,6:
+The relative etiology is 1,6: